dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ???
 * talk about history
 * class used to be a layup
-* first realized nobody had built stuff
+* first realized few had built stuff from scratch
 * so added rigor for complexity
 * then added rigor for idea - realized people needed to love it
 * the general point here is: you have half a year, don't fucking waste it on something you don't care about.
+* ill talk about htis a lot throughout the next couple of weeks
 * **in this class you have the freedom to choose to work on something you care about**
+* it is less a formal class and more a cool opportunity to do that

 ---
-name: Who are you to be teaching this class?
+name: Who am I to be teaching this class?

 .medium_small[![](img/zing0.jpg)]